IvanMontoya09/Time-series-forecasting-and-price-simulations/README.md

  * Optimization of inventory cicle
  * Accuracy of demand predictions to optimize prices

-Resources/tools used to deploy the project:
+Tools used to deploy the project:
-* Python
+* Python: Pandas, Numpy, Seaborn, Matplotlib, SckitLearn, Statsmodel,PROPHET by Meta
 * SQL
 * Power Bi
+* Supervised ML